 Quick Answer: The xTool S1 is the best all-around enclosed diode laser of 2026 — and the pillar pick on this site for most makers.
 It’s the world’s first fully enclosed 40W diode machine, Class-1 safety certified so you can run it on a desk without goggles, and per xTool’s published specs the 40W cuts 18mm cherry wood and 15mm dark acrylic in a single pass — close to desktop-CO2 territory.
 You get a 19.6”×12.5” work area, one-button autofocus, curved-surface engraving, and an optional 2W 1064nm IR module for bare metal.
-Prices start around $1,299 (20W) and $1,699 (40W).
+The 20W lists at $2,099 and regularly sells around $1,699; the 40W rotary bundle lists at $3,724 and sells around $2,699 (per xTool’s July 2026 pricing).
 The trade-offs: it’s not cheap, and LightBurn support is partial — full features need xTool’s free Creative Space app.
 Buy the 40W if you cut and sell; buy the 20W to save money and get the finest engraving detail.

 The xTool S1 is the machine that made “enclosed diode” a serious category.
 Before it, you mostly chose between cheap open-frame diode engravers that needed goggles and a dedicated room, or expensive CO2 cutters.
 The S1 put a high-power diode inside a Class-1 enclosure with autofocus and curved-surface engraving, and priced it below most desktop CO2 machines.
 This review covers what it actually does, the real 20W-vs-40W trade-off, where it beats and loses to the competition, and who should buy it.